 There are some things in this life that are hard to describe unless they are witnessed firsthand.
 I have been a nurse for almost 18 years and have witnessed some of life’s most amazing and devastating moments.
-I would like to share with you one of those moments today that has been engrained forever in my heart.
+I would like to share with you one of those moments today that has been ingrained forever in my heart.

 This particular day, I had already finished a couple of cases in the operating room.
-People who know me, know I where a cross necklace.
-As I entered into the room of the next patient, he saw the cross I was wearing around my neck.
+People who know me, know I wear a cross necklace.
+As I entered the room of the next patient, he saw the cross I was wearing around my neck.
 Before I had the chance to introduce myself, he held out his hands for me to hold.
 He took my hands then said, “Do you believe Jesus Christ is your Lord and Savior?”
 I said, “Yes.”
 It was obvious this patient did not speak much English.
 He smiled and said in his broken English, “Then you are my sister.”

 As I was still holding this man’s hand, I responded back to him, “Then you are my brother.”

 What’s so amazing about this moment, it didn’t matter this man could barely speak English.
 It didn’t matter he didn’t know my name—he didn’t need to.
 He only needed to know that I loved and accepted Jesus as my Savior.
 We didn’t need to speak the same language to understand God’s love for us.
 God’s love is the language the blind can see and the deaf can hear.